microsoft/lisa/docs/install.md

 ## Install Poetry

 Poetry is used to manage Python dependencies of LISA.
-Execute corresponding script to install Poetry.

-WARNING: Please enter LISA source code root folder to run below command to install poetry, since Poetry manages dependencies by the working folder.
+:warning: Please enter LISA source code root folder to run below command to install poetry, since Poetry manages dependencies by the working folder.

 #### Install Poetry in Linux